0xjmux/ESP-PROG-Adapter/README.md

 ![GitHub Release Date](https://img.shields.io/github/release-date/0xjmux/ESP-PROG-Adapter.svg)
 ![GitHub release](https://img.shields.io/github/release/0xjmux/ESP-PROG-Adapter.svg)

-Simple PCB that sits on top of the ESP-Prog and enables you to use either the SOICbite or Tag-Connect TC2050-IDC to program your ESP-based projects.
+Simple PCB that sits on top of the ESP-Prog to use the SOICbite and Tag-Connect TC2050-IDC adapters to program and debug ESP-based projects.

 <p align="center">
 <img alt="ISO view of adapter" src="files/adapter_v1.3_iso.jpg" width="400" />
 <img alt="ISO view of adapter on ESP-Prog" src="files/adapter_v1.3_on_espprog_iso.jpg" width="400" />
 </p>

-I made this because I was in need of a hardware debugging solution for my ESP-based projects, and was tired of the dupont wire mess I needed to connect my programming cable to my adapter.
+I made this because I was in need of a hardware debugging solution for my ESP-based projects, and was tired of the dupont wire mess I needed to connect my programming cable to my JTAG adapter.

 ## Features
-* Easily connect your TC-2050-IDC and SOICbite programming cables to the ESP-PROG for JTAG and UART programming.
+* Easily connect your TC-2050-IDC and SOICbite programming cables to the ESP-Prog for JTAG and UART programming.
     * This enables you to easily integrate component-less programming footprints with your ESP-based projects (and anything else using UART).
 * Includes reversible UART TX/RX so if you mess it up on your board, you can easily change it on your adapter!
 * Onboard SOICBite "loopback" footprint with TX-RX pins connected, allowing you to easily confirm UART is working.